-A dedicated homeschool room or remote learning space can really make all the difference and it’s easy to do with just a few homeschool supplies.
+A dedicated homeschool room or after-school homework space can really make all the difference and it’s easy to do with just a few homeschool supplies.
 Get inspired by our DIY tips to transform your space into a fun learning environment for the kids.

 Cheap Homeschool Room Organization & Remote Learning Ideas

 Decide what space you would like to make into your homeschool room.
 It can be done in just a small area like a desk, dining room table, or an extra room in your home you can convert.

 It would be best if the area can be kept as a dedicated homeschool space.
 This will help the kids focus better.
 At the bottom, I have pictures of how I put all these homeschool supplies together to create our learning space.

 Storage Idea & Solutions

 We like to keep things organized on the table or desk area with storage bins from Dollar Tree.

 Use a larger tray to store workbooks for the day.

 We are loving these smaller containers that you can write on with dry-erase markers.
 Perfect to hold the books their reading and lets each child know which bin is theirs.

 Get all your pencils, pens, markers and scissors organized on the desk.
 We like to use this Dollar Tree caddy that has four sections to organize everything.